 Getting diagnosed with Myasthenia Gravis was a long, frustrating journey.
-My official diagnosis was brought down in 2009, but only after visits to a myriad of doctors and a lot of heartache.
+My official diagnosis was brought down in 2009, but only after visits to a myriad of doctors and a lot of heartache through misdiagnosis.
 From neurologists, to endocrinologists, general practitioners, psychiatrists, counselors, and even a disastrous visit to the Cleveland Clinic, there were many trials and tribulations in my Myasthenia Gravis diagnosis story.
 The following post addresses the slow progress in getting a positive MG diagnosis, as well as the psychological impact of living with an unidentified illness for so long.
 I also address Myasthenia Gravis symptoms, and life with the disease without diagnosis.

 This photograph from September of this year, which I perceived as sharp at the time, shows an example of Myasthenic blur.
 The body and the brain have an interesting way of compensating.
-That’s all party of a typical MG diagnosis story.
+That’s all part of a typical MG diagnosis story.

 Already in the 90’s, long before my Myasthenia Gravis diagnosis, driving had become a real problem due to visual anomaly.
 I managed getting around town, but anything at highway speeds was a game of strange, nerve wracking blurriness.
 I kept passing on the highway to a minimum.
 My peripheral vision was shot.
 It almost seemed like tunnel vision when in motion.
 I now know that it is probably a good thing I did ask for help with transportation.
 I was very lucky to have assistance.

 Now, in 2018, I do not drive at all after several incidents of leg muscles not cooperating while behind the wheel.
-There was a startling, loud, but non-damaging collision that was viewed as intentional by the other driver, sitting innocently in her new car behind me.
-I was parallel parking, and hurtled into the parked car during the last reverse move.
-I meant to hit the brakes my leg didn’t move to the right position.
-My intended brake force became acceleration, and the resulting crunch echoed through the street.
-How humiliating to be outside the shop I was about to do business with, and backing into a parked car when your nerves having permitted your leg to switch from gas to brake pedal.
+How humiliating to be outside the shop you’re was about to do business with, and backing into a parked car when your nerves having permitted your leg to switch from gas to brake pedal.
 No doubt stress and anxiety had weighed in here.
-The other driver was livid and only ceased attacking me verbally after an onlooker came from inside an establishment to defuse the situation.
+The other driver was livid, thinking it was intentional.
+I was only saved when an onlooker arrived from inside an establishment to defuse the situation.
 Additionally there were several close calls involving getting said leg to apply breaks in traffic.
 After that I hung up my hat.

-Adding to the puzzlement in the search for correct Myasthenia Gravis diagnosis were the distracting health problems I already had.
+Adding to the puzzle in the search for a correct Myasthenia Gravis diagnosis were the distracting health problems I already had.
 It seemed to make most doctors throw up their arms in disgust that I might suggest something more was up than what had already been diagnosed.
-I was sedated by psych meds for major depression and PTSD, which contributed to severe weight gain (and yes, they do increase appetite).
+At that point I was sedated by psych meds for major depression and PTSD, which contributed to severe weight gain (and yes, they do increase appetite).
 They saw all of this and I was stuck with misdiagnosis time and again.

 I suffer hypothyroidism.
 My endocrinologist finally found a happy balance of Synthroid at .3 mg after much experimentation.
 Later, a veteran hospital nurse saw the level and said it was the highest dosage of Synthroid he had ever seen.
 My Vitamin D values were low (a very important MG factor).
-Sadly, starting from day one my medical rap sheet is a yard long.
+From day one, my medical rap sheet was a yard long.
 Adding misdiagnosis to that, it great.
 A doctor recently expressed dismay upon reviewing the list during a check-up, saying I’ve “been through enough.”

 In the new millennium, things got especially grim – an especially bitter chapter of my MG identification pre-story.
 I had to have emergency gall bladder surgery.
-I feel blessed that the anesthetic did not cause complications, as special measures are required for MG patients.
-Employment became physically very difficult, adding to hanging on by a thread mentally from the stress of continually pushing through illness, and being forever treated by doctors (along with other, closer people) like I was “just crazy,” seeking attention, or just plain lazy.
+I feel blessed that the anesthetic did not cause complications, as special measures in administering anesthesia are required for MG patients.
+Employment became physically very difficult.
+I was hanging on by a thread mentally from the stress of continually pushing through illness, and being forever treated by doctors (along with other, closer people) like I was “just crazy,” seeking attention, or just plain lazy.

 A Telling History

 Then there’s my mystery illness link to MG: I was sick for a year in my teens with what doctors at the Medical College of Virginia declared to be a “self limiting unidentified virus.”
 It was said to be similar to the Epstein-Barr virus, which was better than getting a misdiagnosis.
 A study shows a MG linkage to Epstein-Barr has been found.
-I will write more about that in a future blog entry.
+There very well also may be to my EB related virus.

 A Jerk with Credentials

 During the Cleveland Clinic scheduling, I was asked if I would agree to seeing a doctor’s assistant.
 I thought and responded “only if I must.”
 I felt this would leave the decision open to the hospital, but express my preference.
 I was exhausted after all of the dead end streets and was trying to stack the cards in my favor.
-My dearly missed, late and long suffering mother flew with me to Cleveland.
+My dearly missed, long suffering mother, now deceased, flew with me to Cleveland.

-I quickly ran out of the room to the bathroom and broke down and sobbed in a stall’s relative privacy.
+I ran out of the room to the bathroom and broke down and sobbed in a stall’s relative privacy.
 No diagnosis is a strange type of misdiagnosis.
 I guess my limp wasn’t exhibiting that day.
 Maybe nothing was.
-MG is not constant or consistent.
-It is ever-changing and in many ways unpredictable.
+Myasthenia Gravis symptoms are not necessarily constant or consistent.
+They are ever-changing and in many ways unpredictable.
 It is unique in every patient and therefore nicknamed “The Snowflake Disease.”
 That’s another reason diagnosis can be so difficult.
 Afterwards at the Clinic, I saw other supporting doctors who, from their recommendations, also concluded that I was simply fat and “mental.”
 That was a huge, depressing, misdiagnosis.

 Many people close to me were incredulous about my experience.
 I guess at that point I was so used to folks coming up with the wrong conclusion about me in general, and after so much misdiagnosis, that I was somewhat numb and resigned to it.
 The hard thing is convincing yourself not to internalize these nay-sayers.
 It’s important not to lose yourself.
 That in and of itself is a special Hell.

 The following years were a downwards spiral of continual doctors’ appointments.
 The Myasthenia Gravis diagnosis was still the holy grail.
-None helped my fatigue and underlying symptoms.
+None helped my fatigue and underlying Myasthenia Gravis symptoms.
 As wonderful as exercise is, it is not always the best recommendation when symptomatic for MG.
 It was the number one doctor recommendation.
-I tried my best, Virginia Summer or not.
-I scraped and scraped by.
-When I did manage to get up, I spent most of my time at the computer, trying my hand at computer graphics – less physical than painting or my beloved textile design.
-It’s so important to have an activity to distract oneself with – some way to look “out” and “ahead.”
+I tried my best, even in the heat.
+I scraped by.

 A Diagnosis, At Last

 Somehow, by sheer providence, I met my husband online as the decade started to wane.
 In the process of moving to the DC area I had still employed my hometown psychiatrist who was also a neurologist.
 I’ve been through enough terrible medical experiences (on two continents) that changing doctors is daunting.
 Near one of my last appointments with him I told of often waking up seeing completely, widely separated double – the most obvious Myasthenia Gravis symptom.
 I love my husband, but am not sure I want to see two of him.
 I mentioned this to my psychiatrist, and he said to go to a neurologist and get a scan.

 I finally had a correct Myasthenia Gravis diagnosis.